Offline Reinforcement Learning via Linear-Programming with Error-Bound Induced Constraints: Background

 \subsection{Function Approximation}

 { To handle massively large state and action spaces, function approximation is usually used for the decision variables when solving MDPs, e.g., for the value functions as well as the density ratios when one uses the LP framework as in \eqref{P:population1} or \eqref{prob:minimax_pop}.
 Note that for finite state-action spaces, the variables $v$ and $w$ are real vectors of dimensions $|S|$ and $|S||A|$, respectively.
 Following the convention in the literature \citep{chen2019information,chen2022offline,zhan2022offline,rashidinejad2022optimal}, we will refer to $v$ and $w$ as \emph{functions}, i.e., $v:S\to \mathbb{R}$ and $w:S\times A\to \mathbb{R}$.
-We will then use function classes $V$ and $W$ to approximate the functions $v$ and $w$, which usually have much smaller cardinality/covering number than the whole function space.
+We will then use function classes $V$ and $W$ to approximate $v$ and $w$, which usually have much smaller cardinality/covering number than the whole function spaces for all possible $v$ and $w$.
 The same convention also applies to other vectors of dimensions $|S|$ and/or $|S||A|$.
 We now introduce the following relationship of \emph{completeness} between two function classes, which will be used later in the analysis.}

 { \begin{Definition}[Completeness] For two function classes $\mathcal{F}$ and $\mathcal{G}$, and a mapping $\phi:\mathcal{F}\to\mathcal{G}$, we say they satisfy \emph{$(\mathcal{F},\mathcal{G})$-completeness under $\phi$}, if for all $f\in\mathcal{F}$, $\phi(f)\in\mathcal{G}$. \end{Definition}